0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 The transaction kernel program outputs:

-1. The transaction script root.
+1. The transaction's expiration block number.
+The transaction can only be included in a block whose number is equal or lower than this expiration block number.
 2. A commitment of all newly created output notes.
 3. The account commitment in its new state.